How to invest in a pandemic according to Principal Global Investors

 The world economies are reacting favorably to policy stimulus, even though some are still affected by pandemic restrictions.
 The successful vaccination campaign, coupled with continued monetary and fiscal stimulus, point to improved earnings and a faster global recovery.
 In this cyclical environment, they maintain their preference for risky assets, including cyclicals, small caps, and real assets.
 The US economy grows 6.0% in 2021.

-The American economy It will lead global growth and its GDP will reach a new high in the second quarter of 2021.
-The massive stimulus from the central banks of developed markets continues.
+The American economy it will lead world growth and its GDP will reach a new high in the second quarter of 2021.
+The huge stimulus from the central banks of developed markets continues.

 Although the stimulus It will come at a slower pace, still favoring risk assets during 2021.
 US EPS exceeds the 2019 peak by 8% by the end of the year.